GrantReese/Angular/README.md

 Do new versions automaticallt inmport when adding to declerations?
 Did it when working on the app

 When creating components, --skip-tests is used to make no test file

+Error messages start with the class and then goes to the line, and then give the reason.

+In console debugging you can go to sources to see the source map that you can use to go back to decode.
+Then you can put in break points.

+Typescript is found in the sources them folder "." then under the app heading